Correct Use of header tags - H1, H2, H3

 That’s it - always use H tags, use only one H1 tag, feature them progressively down the page and keep them short and succinct!

-One Response to “Correct Use of header tags - H1, H2, H3”
+11 Responses to “Correct Use of header tags - H1, H2, H3”

 Darren Halford Says: